How do I find the impact factor and rank for a journal?

 - From the Results list, click on the title of the citation of interest.

 - You will now be viewing the citation.
-See the Times Cited information on the right, under "Citation Network".
+See the Times Cited information on the right, under "Citation Network" (see 1 below)

-- Scroll down the record, and at the very bottom under Journal Information, you will see the link impact Factor: Journal Citation Reports.
+- Scroll down the record, and at the very bottom under Journal Information, you will see the link impact Factor: Journal Citation Reports (see 2 below).
 Click on this link.

 - From the Journal page, click the Journal Ranking button in the center of the page:

-- On the note the journal rank.
-A journal title may be ranked in more than one category, depending on the content of the journal.
-In this example, the journal Annals of Thoracic Surgery belongs to three categories, with a rank in each category.
+- This display will give you all the information you need: the Impact Factor, the ranking(s), and the category names.
+Note that a journal title may be ranked in more than one category, depending on the content of the journal.
+In this example, the journal Annals of Thoracic Surgery belongs to three categories, with a rank in each category: